open-horizon/open-horizon.github.io/docs/secrets/developing_with_secrets.md

 ## Handling secret updates
 {: #secret_updates}

 When a secret is updated in the secrets manager, the file in the container is automatically updated.
-Your service can detect these changes using the agent's REST API.

 Example of checking for secret updates:
 ```bash